eeulig/dag-falsification/README.md

 # Toward Falsifying Causal Graphs Using a Permutation-Based Test
 This repository contains code for the paper

-> E. Eulig, A. A. Mastakouri, P. Blöbaum, M. Hardt, and D. Janzing, "Toward Falsifying Causal Graphs Using a Permutation-Based Test", in Proceedings of the AAAI Conference on Artificial Intelligence, 2025.
+> E. Eulig, A. A. Mastakouri, P. Blöbaum, M. Hardt, and D. Janzing, ‘Toward Falsifying Causal Graphs Using a Permutation-Based Test’, Proceedings of the AAAI Conference on Artificial Intelligence, vol. 39, no. 25, pp. 26778–26786, 2025.

 **Abstract**